peacekeeper0/X-Ways-Forensics/README.md

 4. Important points are called out with a '!' character such as when XWF needs to be running as Admin or when a checkbox will set a registry key on your local system.

 ## Conditional Coloring.cfg
+I have taken all of the artifacts from the SANS FOR500 (red) poster and converted them into conditional coloring rules.
+Applying the rules will cause the "Name" column for an artifact to be highlighted with roughly the same color as the poster.
+Additionally, the color pink is used to highlight and callout encrypted files in general since those are probably important.
+This config gives you over 100 rules which you can immediately use or disable individually if you find one that you don't like.